metilda-uw/metilda/README.md

 1) Verify that the secure token has been set under `deploy > api_key`

 ## Deployment
-The application is deployed to Heroku after tests pass in travis ci.
+The application is deployed to Heroku after tests pass in Travis CI.

 ### Deploy Configuration
 The Python buildpack is configured for the application on Heroku.
 Additionally, several files are used by Heroku upon